LAKERS TOGETHER: View the university’s COVID-19 response. Also, be sure to complete the online daily self-assessment.

 Degree Options

-BFA Studio Art - Ceramics Emphasis
+BFA Studio Art, Ceramics Emphasis

 The curriculum includes the rigorous development of a student's individual approach to ceramics through the integration of ideas, materials, and processes.
 They gain an understanding of all phases of working with the medium including clay making, hand-building, wheel throwing, slip casting, glaze calculation, and firing.
 As students advance through the program they experiment with different conceptual frameworks including function, design, sculpture, mixed-media, installation, and performance.
-The recent addition of an artist-in-residency program in ceramics gives students the opportunity to work with national and international artists on the GVSU campus.

 Credits: 3